vinc/moros/doc/shell.md

     > print "Hello $bar"
     Hello Alice and Bob

-The process environment is copied to the shell environment when a session is started.
-By convention a process env var should be in uppercase and a shell env var should be lowercase.

 Unsetting a variable is done like this:

     > unset foo

+Environment variables are copied to the shell when a session is started.
+By convention an env var should be in uppercase and a shell var should be lowercase.
+They can be changed by using `--env` or `-e`.

+    > date
+    2026-04-21 17:24:06 +0000

+    > set --env TZ 7200

+    > date
+    2026-04-21 19:24:14 +0200

 ## Globbing